THIS BOOK IS ABOUT finding a better, more meaningful life.

 • Author-signed copy of each book

 Free shipping within the contiguous United States.
-Books are sent USPS Media Mail and usually take 3-8 days to reach their destination.
+Books are sent USPS Media Mail and usually take 3-8 days to arrive depending on your destination.

 Orders are placed through PayPal using your credit card or checking account.